ohscar/rmalloc/doc/paper/jeff.rst

 Start with sorting all memory headers by pointer address, such that ``g_root_header`` points to the lowest address in memory and by following the ``next`` pointer until ``NULL`` all blocks can be iterated.
 All blocks have a header associated with them, regardless of flags.
-This step only has to be done once each call to *rmcompact()*.
+This step only has to be done once each call to ``rmcompact()``.

-Actual compacting is done in passes so it can be optionally time limited, with a granularity of the time it takes to perform a single pass.
+Actual compacting is done in passes so it can be optionally time limited, with a granularity of the time it takes to perform a single pass, so it is not a hard limit.
+Also, the sorting in the beginning and the free block list rebuilding in the end is not included in the time constraint.

 One pass of moving blocks around
 ------------------------------------